-- An administrator needs to define basic network parameters on the KVM so the Web Manager can be launched over the network. - See "Configuring Basic Networking Using the wiz Command" on page 73 for instructions on how to define network parameters on the KVM.
+• An administrator needs to define basic network parameters on the KVM/ net so the Web Manager can be launched over the network.

+See "Configuring Basic Networking Using the wiz Command" on page 85 for instructions on how to define network parameters on the KVM/net.

-The administrator also needs the following to be able to connect to the KVM through the Web Manager:
+The administrator also needs the following to be able to connect to the KVM/ net through the Web Manager:

-- A networked Windows computer that has access to the network where the KVM is installed. - A supported browser.
-Internet Explorer 5 and above, Netscape 8, Mozilla, and Firefox browsers are supported for configuration and management of KVM - The IP address of the KVM. - Entering the IP address of the KVM in the address field of one of the supported browsers listed in Table 1-10 is the first step required to access the Web Manager.
+- A networked Windows computer that has access to the network where the KVM/net is installed. - A supported browser.
+Internet Explorer 5 and above, Netscape 8, Mozilla, and Firefox browsers are supported for configuration and management of KVM/net.
+Internet Explorer, Netscape 8, and Mozilla are recommended browsers for accessing servers through a KVM-over-IP session. - The IP address of the KVM/net.

+Entering the IP address of the KVM/net in the address field of one of the supported browsers listed in Table 1-14 is the first step required to access the Web Manager.

-When DHCP is enabled, a device's IP address may change each time the KVM is booted up.
-Anyone wanting to access the KVM must find out the currently assigned IP address.
-If DHCP is enabled and you do not know how to find out the current IP address of the KVM, contact your system administrator for help.
-For more information, see "Considerations When Choosing Whether to Enable DHCP" on page 46.
+When DHCP is enabled, a device's IP address may change each time the KVM/net is booted up.
+Anyone wanting to access the KVM/net must find out the currently assigned IP address.
+If DHCP is enabled and you do not know how to find out the current IP address of the KVM/net, contact your system administrator for help.
+For more information, see "Considerations When Choosing Whether to Enable DHCP" on page 57.

-A user account defined on the Web Manager By default, the admin has an account on the Web Manager.
+• A user account defined on the Web Manager

+By default, the admin has an account on the Web Manager.
 An administrator can add regular user accounts to administer connected devices using the Web Manager.